Table of Contents

 If you are keen on outdoor activities or adore hunting, or better both…) then the German Shorthaired Pointer (or Deutsch Kurzhaar) is exactly what you need.
 This is the most popular versatile hunting dog, originated from Germany.
 German shorthaired pointers are able to hunt any terrain and any game.
 But mostly birds on land and in water.

-Weight varies for dogs from 55 to 70 pounds, for bitches – 45 – 60 pounds.
-Height, measured at the withers, is from 23 to 25 inches for dogs, and from 21 to 23 inches for bitches.
+Weight varies for males from 55 to 70 pounds, for bitches – 45 to 60 pounds.
+Height, measured at the withers, is from 23 to 25 inches for males, and from 21 to 23 inches for bitches.

 - Solid liver or predominantly liver/ticked areas on chest and feet.

 - Clear white with small amount of liver.

 - Predominantly bright ticked with liver patches on head and tail.

 - More area of body with solid patch/white has some larger ticking

 - Liver roan with liver patches on body, neck and head